KarthikL1729/Y86-64-processor-in-Verilog/Final_report.md

 ## Stage 1: Fetch

 The fetch stage works on the instruction memory `insmem`, reading 10 bytes at a time. `icode` and `ifun` are split and aligned from the first byte, and valP is decided based on the value of icode.
 From the second byte of the fetched instruction, the register operand specifiers are also obtained and stored.
 In the case where the instruction is 10 bytes long, the eight byte constant is stored in `valC`.

 The fetch block now also includes PC prediction and status condition setting.
 The `pc_select` module is instantiated here, as we need it to update the PC, which requires the predicted PC from this stage.
+The PC is predicted according to the coniditions discussed in class.

 Thus, the inputs and outputs to this stage are as follows: